AndreiLoyevets/kafka-mcp/README.md

 # Kafka MCP Server

+## ToDo
+1. Proper error handling so that the internals are not exposed to the MCP client but the client gets enough information to act on error - e.g., fix the request parameters.
+2. Add caching.
+3. Split on Kafka client and MCP server modules.
+4. Add tests.

 A Model Context Protocol (MCP) server that provides AI assistants like Claude with read-only access to Apache Kafka cluster information.
 This server enables AI assistants to monitor and inspect Kafka cluster status, nodes, and topics.